-Called Latin America's most beautiful Spanish Colonial City, Casco Viejo is a UNESCO World Heritage site as well as a place of non-stop ambience with history, culture, nightlife, and restaurants.
+Latin America's most beautiful Spanish Colonial City, Casco Viejo is a UNESCO World Heritage site with a non-stop ambience.
+Enjoy history, culture, non-stop nightlife, fine restaurants and ocean views.
 Arthur Frommer of the famous Frommer country guides sums it up well:

 "I headed for our first morning in town to the city's outstanding quarter of colonial gems, the Casco Viejo district of 17th century Spanish charm.
 Preserved as the conquistadors left it, Casco Viejo vies with Old Havana and Old San Juan in authenticity, but it is beginning to leave the others behind with the restored beauty of its courtyards, and the sparkling tiles and marble that line many of the cafes, restaurants and shops that occupy these historic structures.
 Just as Panama City's downtown across the bay is transforming itself into a totally unexpected, skyscraper-packed Hong Kong, Casco Viejo is in the process of being restored into the most tastefully attractive area of the city.

 The 28 block area defined by it's massive historic sea wall built in the 1670's to defend the city from attack by the pirates.
 For hundreds of years Panamanians and visitors alike have enjoyed strolling atop this wall and gazing out into the Pacific Ocean.

 Like most of the once-grand Latin American old quarters, the decades of decay has now given way to restoration.
 A winning mix of Panamanian, American entrepreneurs and local residents are behind the transformation.
 They plan and work together to make sure Casco Viejo is both an attractive tourism destination and a friendly neighborhood where rich and poor live, work, get along and mutually benefit.